 Awareness of anything breeds freedom, through the presence of choice.
 If you can be aware of the stories that are active in any situation, you can start developing the ability to choose between those that further your goals and those that hold you back.

 But how to become aware of such things?
 Quiet reflection appears to be a good way to increase the insight into your personal narratives.
 Open discussions with others who also work towards such insights can also help.

 For the purpose of this article, we will focus on the role of mindfulness practice for becoming aware of the stories you tell yourself.
 There are a few steps that are usually taken in sequence to reach the point where you can start systematically investigating your personal narratives.

 As in many other mindfulness practices, we start by paying close attention to the breath.
 By training your attention on something bland and repetitive, you challenge your attention to become stronger.
 Not only that, but most people find that focusing the attention on the breath makes it painfully clear that the mind does not tend to obey your commands very readily.

-With a growing attention, we start to tease apart the components of your current-moment experience.
+With a growing malleability of attention, now start to tease apart the components of your current-moment experience.
 Here’s a sound, or a bodily sensation.
 Here’s the breath, a thought, plan, memory, judgement.
 Witnessing the flow of experience in this way familiarizes you with the autonomous character of your sensate reality.
 In a sense, your sensations don’t need you to interact with them.
 They are just there, in all their rich splendour.

 Crucial to this stage of practice is that you attempt to refrain from interacting with your sensate reality.
 To remain the observing witness and to return to it as soon as you notice that you’ve nevertheless become involved in interacting with your experience.